apache/metron/metron-streaming/Metron-Pcap_Backend/README.md

 ## The PCAP Topology

 The structure of the topology is extremely simple.
-This is a spout-only topology.
+In fact, it is a spout-only topology.
 The `Storm Kafka` spout is used but extended to allow a callback to be used rather than having a separate bolt.